19 December 2011

 Two duck and butternut squash turnovers plus a rough pasty like thing, the shapes were dictated by the pastry scraps.
 Fabulous lunch even if I say so myself.

 Having marzipanned my cake (spell check is of the opinion that “marzipanned” isn’t a word but surely it is!)
-I played with the scraps and trimmings.
+I ate a few of the scraps and trimmings.
+I also made ...

 Chewy Marzipan Cookies